tapaswenipathak/linux-kernel-stats/README.md

 ### How to Contribute
 There are several ways to contribute to our project:

-- **Reporting Bugs**: If you find a bug, please open an issue and describe the problem in detail.
-Include steps to reproduce the issue and any error messages you receive.
+- **Reporting Bugs**: If you find a bug, please open an issue and describe the problem.
+Make sure to include steps to reproduce the issue and any error messages you receive regarding that issue.
 - **Fixing Bugs**: If you'd like to fix a bug, please create a pull request with your changes.
-Be sure to include a description of the problem and how your changes address it.
+Make sure to include a description of the problem and how your changes will address it.
-- **Adding Features**: If you're adding a new feature, please open an issue first to discuss it with the project maintainers.
-Once you have approval, create a pull request with your changes and a detailed description of the new feature.
 - **Improving Documentation**: If you notice any errors or omissions in the documentation, please create a pull request with your changes.
-Be sure to explain why your changes are necessary and how they improve the documentation.
+Make sure to explain why the changes you made are necessary and how they can improve the documentation.

 ### Pull Request Guidelines
 When creating a pull request, please follow these guidelines: